-- How will classrooms/learning spaces be organized to mitigate spread? - How will you group students with staff to limit the number of individuals who come into contact with each other throughout the school day? - What policies and procedures will govern use of other communal spaces within the school building? - How will you utilize outdoor space to help meet social distancing needs? - What hygiene routines will be implemented throughout the school day? - How will you adjust student transportation to meet social distancing requirements? - What visitor and volunteer policies will you implement to mitigate spread? - Will any of these social distancing and other safety protocols differ based on age and/or grade ranges? - Which stakeholders will be trained on social distancing and other safety protocols?
+- How will classrooms/learning spaces be organized to mitigate spread? - How will you group students with staff to limit the number of individuals who come into contact with each other throughout the school day?

+- What policies and procedures will govern use of other communal spaces within the school building? - How will you utilize outdoor space to help meet social distancing needs? - What hygiene routines will be implemented throughout the school day? - How will you adjust student transportation to meet social distancing requirements? - What visitor and volunteer policies will you implement to mitigate spread? - Will any of these social distancing and other safety protocols differ based on age and/or grade ranges? - Which stakeholders will be trained on social distancing and other safety protocols?
 When and how will the training be provided?
 How will preparedness to implement as a result of the training be measured?

-Classrooms have been measured to determine 6 feet social distancing areas for each student and desks will face the same direction.
+Classrooms have been measured to determine 6 feet social distancing to the maximum extent feasible and appropriate.

+Areas for each student and desks will face the same direction.
 Students will remain in their cohort all day.
 Designate and assign individual student seating in each room - assigned seating is critical for contract tracing.
-Specials teachers (art, music, latin, healthy living) will teach virtually.
+When possible, Specials' teachers (art, music, latin, healthy living) will teach virtually.
 All classes will have scheduled time in covered outdoor classroom spaces to the maximum use possible (weather permitting) utilizing social distancing protocols.
 Students will receive a grab and go breakfast to eat in their classroom.
-Lunch will be held in 4 large common areas with students at assigned seats, socially distanced and facing the same direction.
-Lunches will be placed at each seat in disposable paper bags.
+Lunch will be held in the cafeteria with students at assigned seats, socially distanced and facing the same direction.